 What is Video Moderation?

 As a subset of content moderation, video moderation is more complex due to its multi-layered nature, requiring advanced tools and cross-modal analysis to assess speech, visuals, and contextual meaning across dynamic formats like live streams and pre-recorded videos.
+Moderating audio content in videos is especially important, as it requires the ability to review, transcribe, and analyze audio for potential policy violations.

 Types of Video Moderation